vnprc/hashpool-website/content/articles/what-is-hashpool.md

 #### Better Custodians

 An ecash mint is the best kind of custodian: a private accountless custodian.
 This is a huge improvement over account-based custodians because it means a mint cannot selectively refuse service.
 All mining pools are custodial in nature.
-Hashpool will enable pools to be the best kind of custodian: private and verifiable custodians.
+Hashpool will enable pools to be the best kind of custodian: a private and verifiable custodian.

 Hashpool is still in early development and we're looking for help!
 If you would like to contribute please get in contact!